Sage/carbon-factory/docs/command-line-interface.md

 * [Standard Build](standard-build.md) - for Flux based applications.
 * [Standalone Build](standalone-build.md) - for generating components available in the global namespace of the DOM.

-After setting up your project, make sure you install its dependencies by running `npm install` from inside the projects route directory.
+After setting up your project, make sure you install its dependencies by running `npm install` from inside the projects root directory.

 ### Create a Component